tomhrr/cosh/doc/all.md

 #### Miscellaneous list functions

-`any` takes a list and a function, and returns a boolean indicating whether the function returns true for any element of the list.  `all` takes a list and a function, and returns a boolean indicating whether the function returns true for all of the elements of the list.
+`any` takes a list and a function, and returns a boolean indicating whether the function returns true for any element of the list.

+`all` takes a list and a function, and returns a boolean indicating whether the function returns true for all of the elements of the list.

+`none`/`notall` is like `all`, except it returns a boolean indicating whether the function returns false for all of the elements of the list.

+`first` takes a list and a function, and returns the first element for which the function returns true.

+`uniq` takes a list, and returns a generator over the unique elements from that list (uniqueness is determined by converting each value to a string and comparing the strings).

-`none`/`notall` is like `all`, except it returns a boolean indicating whether the function returns false for all of the elements of the list.  `first` takes a list and a function, and returns the first element for which the function returns true.  `min` takes a list and returns the smallest element of that list, and `max` takes a list and returns the largest element of that list.  `product` multiplies all of the elements of the list together and returns the result.
+`min` takes a list and returns the smallest element of that list, and `max` takes a list and returns the largest element of that list.

+`shuffle` takes a list and moves each element to a random location in the list.

+`product` multiplies all of the elements of the list together and returns the result.

 ### sort, sortp